…Parents should work hard to prevent raping of minors via hawking

 I feel very sad each time I heard that people or group of persons would collect donations, money and use it for their personal need instead sending it to the less privileged.
 I cry over it why people after seeing the condition of those people become heartless to involve in such dubious character, and this is one of the reasons I don’t feel comfortable going out there to ask for support.
 That is why I’m doing this within my financial capability.

 But whoever wants to support is allowed.
 This is also another reason we file all our activities of the foundation with receipts.
 Based on this I would want government to set up agencies that would monitor NGOs and so-called foundations regularly and ensure that donations collected for the less privileged in the society are truly given to them.

 Raping of minors is increasing in our society, what would be your suggestions?

-Some teenagers fall victim of rape through hawking, who do we blame?
+Some of these teenagers fall victim of rape through hawking, who do we blame?

 You don’t need to send your child hawking, you do the hawking by yourself because government condemns children hawking around the streets or on the roads during or after school hours.
-So it’s not acceptable; parents should stop their children from hawking.
-It’s the parent that should work for their children and not children working for their parents.
+So it’s not acceptable, parents should stop their children from hawking.
+It’s the parents that should work for their children and not children working for their parents.

-Major challenges women are facing today and the way out?
+Major challenges women are facing in today and what is the way out?

 Gender inequality should be totally eradicated in our society, so that we don’t kill talents that supposed to be nation builders.
 We need to engage in programmes and forums that would enlighten us more on gender inequality.
 Women should be given more opportunities without conditions.